Music from Stoughton

 This second music festival took place in Boston and was organized to celebrate the end of the Franco-Prussian War in Europe.
 It was once again organized by Patrick Gilmore and took place in June of 1872.

-from Stoughton, Massachusetts, who would later become a composer and have his orchestra.
-Among the special invited guests were two European composers, Franz Abt and Johann Strauss Jr., who premiered his new "Jubilee Waltz" for this event.
+This massive music festival featured over 1,000 musicians in the orchestra and approximately 20,000 in the chorus.
+One of the young violinists in the orchestra was Edwin Arthur Jones, who would later become a composer mainly of choral music and have his orchestra.
+Among the special invited guests at this Festival were two European composers: Franz Abt and Johann Strauss Jr., who premiered his new "Jubilee Waltz" for this event.
 There were also bands invited from England, Ireland, France and Germany, as well as the U.S. Marine Band.

 Though it was considered a financial failure because of smaller attendance than the 1869 Jubilee, this was probably the largest ensemble of musicians ever assembled in one location in the United States during the 19th century.
-For the occasion, several new pieces were composed.
+For this enormous music festival, several new pieces were composed.

 One of them was titled, "Festival Hymn," words and music by Dudley Buck, composed for the World's Peace Jubilee and premiered on June 18, 1872.
 The concert program describes the performance this way: "Full Chorus of Twenty Thousand Voices, accompanied by the Great Organ and Grand Orchestra of One Thousand Musicians."